RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 **Accounting for higher-order effects**

 It is also possible to account for these contributions in ASH.
-If you add CVSR=True to CC_CBS_Theory and choose a core-valence basis set (here W1-mtsmall, only available for elements H-Ar), ASH carries out a separate extra CCSD(T) calculation step that calculates the difference between having all electrons correlated and having only the valence electrons correlated (i.e. frozen-core approximation).
+If you add CVSR=True to ORCA_CC_CBS_Theory and choose a core-valence basis set (here W1-mtsmall, only available for elements H-Ar), ASH carries out a separate extra CCSD(T) calculation step that calculates the difference between having all electrons correlated and having only the valence electrons correlated (i.e. frozen-core approximation).
 The DKH approximation is also active in the all-electron CCSD(T) calculation and the difference thus gives a combined CoreValence+ScalarRelativistic correction.